withastro/docs/src/pages/en/guides/styling.md

 </article>
 ```

 This is a great way to style things like blog posts, or documents with CMS-powered content where the contents live outside of Astro.
-But be careful: components that appear different based on whether or not they have a certain parent component can become difficult to troubleshoot.
+But be careful: components whose appearance differs based on whether or not they have a certain parent component can become difficult to troubleshoot.

 ### How does it work?